When to use an Azure Multi-Factor Authentication Provider

 An Azure Multi-Factor Auth Provider is used to take advantage of features provided by Azure Multi-Factor Authentication for users who do not have licenses.

 Effective September 1st, 2018 new auth providers may no longer be created.
 Existing auth providers may continue to be used and updated, but migration is no longer possible.
-Multi-factor authentication will continue to be an available feature in Azure AD Premium licenses.
+Multi-factor authentication will continue to be available as a feature in Azure AD Premium licenses.

 Caveats related to the Azure MFA SDK